 Subject to enrollment and verification of eligibility, the following benefits are available to Residents through the Wayne State University School of Medicine Graduate Medical Education.
 These are the benefits for the current academic year (July 1 - June 30).
-The new Plan year begins January 1 and some changes may occur.
+The new plan year begins on January 1, and some changes may occur.
 Detailed and updated benefit information is posted on the WSU website.
 Residents will receive enrollment information during the onboarding process before the start of their residency.

 The first day of coverage eligibility for WSU SOM GME benefits is the Resident's individual training agreement effective date with the Wayne State University SOM Graduate Medical Education Programs.
 If interim coverage prior to this first day of coverage eligibility is desired, Residents may choose to purchase coverage such as continuation of coverage through previous insurance carrier (e.g. COBRA).
 Interim health insurance information may be found at the following websites: Priority Health Short Term Plan or United Health Care or the Health Insurance Marketplace (www.healthcare.gov).
+Please see the Alliance of Resident Physicians Collective Bargaining Agreement Article 21 for further information.